New to freelancing? This guide provides everything you need to know before you get started with your freelance career.

 Once you set it up, be sure to include your portfolio’s link to your email signatures, Twitter Bio, LinkedIn Profile, Facebook Profile or Page, and the project proposals that you are sending out.
 The aim should be to get your prospective clients to visit your online portfolio.

-Unfortunately, the answer is no. Freelancing success can’t be achieved with an ‘if you build it, they will come’ mindset.
+Freelancing success can’t be achieved with an ‘if you build it, they will come’ mindset.
 You have to market yourself proactively.
 That’s how you improve your visibility and generate leads for your freelance business.

 There are numerous channels available to do so, but three channels you can’t afford to skip are Facebook, LinkedIn, and email marketing.
 When done well, they can augment your brand building, networking, and lead gen efforts significantly.